The Democrats' delegate rules, explained - KTVZ

 – “Pledged Party Leader and Elected Officials (PLEO)” delegates.
 These are high-ranking elected officials, like big-city mayors, who get to be delegates at the convention.
 They’re pledged proportionally to the top performers in their states.

-If one candidate is ahead, such as Joe Biden in South Carolina, there’s a good chance he or she will get a good portion of the delegates from that state.
-But Bernie Sanders still got 15 delegates there.
+If one candidate is ahead, as Biden was in South Carolina, there’s a good chance he or she will get a good portion of the delegates from that state.
+But Sanders still got 15 delegates there.

-This is why the Pete Buttigieg and Klobuchar decisions to step out mattered: The winnowing of candidates makes it more likely that the existing field can get to 15% both at the state and district levels.
+This is why the decisions by Buttigieg, Klobuchar and Mike Bloomberg to step out mattered: The winnowing of candidates makes it more likely that the existing field can get to 15% both at the state and district levels.

 771 unpledged delegates